django CMS’s development community¶

 irc.freenode.net.
 If you don’t have an IRC client, you can join our IRC channel using the KiwiIRC web client, which works pretty well.

-- on our django CMS users email list for general django CMS questions and discussion
+- on our django CMS users email list for general discussion of django CMS

 - on our django CMS developers email list for discussions about the development of django CMS